tohagan/firebase-typescript-koa-starter/README.md

 ## What Now?

 Core the KOA library excludes many of the common middleware APIs (like KOA Router) found in Express.
 This keeps the core library light and thin.
-Checkout [Awesome Koa](https://github.com/ellerbrock/awesome-koa) for a comprehensive and extensive list of Koa Examples & Tutorials, Middleware libraries and other resources!
+Checkout [Awesome Koa](https://github.com/ellerbrock/awesome-koa) for a comprehensive list of Koa Examples & Tutorials, Middleware libraries and other resources!

 Happy coding!